 1. Oestrogen Levels

 This hormone can increase greatly during pregnancy when compared with levels found in women who are not pregnant.
-The changed hormone levels can trigger morning sickness.
+The changing hormone levels can trigger morning sickness.

 2. Progesterone Levels

-During pregnancy the levels of progesterone also rise.
-Higher hormone levels relax the uterus (womb) muscles to prevent an early childbirth.
-However, due to the relaxation of the stomach and intestines, excess stomach acids accumulate causing gastroesophageal disease, or acid reflux.
+During pregnancy, the levels of progesterone also rise.
+Higher hormone levels relax the uterus (womb) muscles to prevent early childbirth.
+However, due to the relaxation of the stomach and intestines, excess stomach acids accumulate causing gastroesophageal disease or acid reflux.